swoops/inscope/README.md

 3. Move `src/app/inscope.json` to the appropriate [location](https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/Native_manifests#Manifest_location)
 4. Replace the `path` variable in the manifest file (`src/app/inscope.json`) with the full path to `src/app/inscope.py`

+If you don't see the inscope icon appear in the URL bar when visiting a website, check the console for errors.

 I wrote the `install.sh` to do the Native application install, on Linux, the way I like it.
 This may not be the way you like it though.